aptible/supercronic/README.md

-Indeed, Supercronic does not wipe your environment before running jobs, so if you need environment variables to be available when your jobs run, just set them before starting Supercronic itself, and your jobs will inherit them (unless you've used cron before, this is exactly what you expect).
+Indeed, Supercronic does not wipe your environment before running jobs, so if you need environment variables to be available when your jobs run, just set them before starting Supercronic itself, and your jobs will inherit them.

-For example, if you're using Docker, Supercronic
+For example, if you're using Docker, jobs started by Supercronic will inherit the environment variables defined using `ENV` directives in your `Dockerfile`, and variables passed when you run the container (e.g. via `docker run -e SOME_VARIABLE=SOME_VALUE`).

+Unless you've used cron before, this is exactly how you expect environment variables to work!

 ## Logging ##